 Scotts Lawn Research of Marysville, Ohio will analyze soils and make recommendations regarding them at nominal cost.
-It is advisable to learn in advance the general classification of a soil, how it should be handled and whether it needs lime in addition to fertilizer.

 Plans For Watering

 There are advantages to automatic irrigation systems with pipes concealed underground.
 If such a system is to be installed, plans should be made in advance so this work can be scheduled in proper sequence.
 Even if an elaborate system is not included, it is a good idea to give thought to the location of convenient spigots to attach hose.